 Scar tissue is mechanically functionally inferior to normal tissue.
 Its inherent weakness makes the tissue prone to failure at previously normal load levels, and subsequent new trauma to scarred tissue will result in greater injury.

 Scar tissue (fibrosis) is linked to the intensity of the initial inflammatory response.
 Consequently, early inflammation control (ice) could improve the timing and quality of healing.
 Scar tissue, to varying degrees, is remodelable with the application of controlled motion, which I believe includes and even requires chiropractic adjustments.

 Lack of symptoms is not synonymous with full healing and functional recovery.
-A flare-up or exacerbation of pain after the healing process most likely will require another few quick visits to the chiropractor.
+A flare-up or exacerbation of pain after the healing process will most likely require another few quick visits to the chiropractor.

-This review reminds us that it is well established that:
+This review reminds us that it is well-established that: